 This is not your grandpa’s economy

 Back in the day, after the Great Depression, people were scared to put their money in banks.
-The economy crashed not simply because people lost a lot of money, but because people reacted badly by taking their money out of the Stock Market and out of their banks.
+The economy crashed not simply because people lost a lot of money, but because people reacted badly by taking their money out of the Stock Market and out of banks.

 People didn’t trust Wall Street, nor did they trust banks.
 But, I’m inclined to think that if people hadn’t freaked out like they did, the Great Depression would not have been as bad as it was, nor would it have lasted as long.
 However, people did freak out and took all their money out of the economy (some people even stockpiled cash in their mattresses).